jtpio/pydata-paris-2025/index.md

 ---

+# JupyterLab Commands

+- "toggle the right area"
+- "show the about dialog"
+- "create a new chess pawn in jupytercad"

+---

 <div class="prompt-box">
   Create an empty .jcad file.
 Once opened, build a chess pawn, step by step, using the available jupytercad commands
   <button class="copy-btn" onclick="navigator.clipboard.writeText(this.parentElement.firstChild.textContent.trim())">